tendollartraining/MyCountries/README.md

 ﻿#MVC 6 .net Web Development#

 This repository contains an early example of using ASP.NET 5, MVC 6 and related technologies to build a working website.
-The example allows users to add a list of countries visited and share those countries with other users.
-Additional features will be added to make it a more complete example of a site on the newest Microsrosoft Web development stack.
+The example starts by showing how you can bring together the frameworks listed below and end up with a working example of a Travel Diary.
+Henceforth, Additional features will be added to make it a more complete example of a site on the newest Microsrosoft Web development stack.

 The purpose of the Fork is take an in-depth look at the new technologies and to provide training to those